clbond/angular-training-slides/slides/src/content/hello-world-app.md

 export class AppModule {}
 ```

-- The root module is always called `AppModule`
-- The root module doesn't use the property `exports`
-- There's only one root module in an application
+- There's only one root module in an application, which is passed to `bootstrapModule()`
-- Only the root module defines the property `bootstrap`
+- Only the root module defines a `bootstrap` component which is the first thing rendered on the screen
-- The root module always imports the `BrowserModule`
+- Applications running inside a browser must import `BrowserModule`
-- The `BrowserModule` exports common elements of the framework (`NgIf`, `NgFor`, etc.)
+- `BrowserModule` automatically imports `CommonModule` which contains critical directives (`NgIf`, `NgFor`, `ngSwitch`, etc.)

 ---

-## Structure of a Feature Module
+## Example feature module

 ```ts
 @NgModule({